Calorie Deficit Calculator for Teenagers – Safe Weight Loss

 Macronutrient Calories per Gram Teen RDA / DRI Notes

-Protein4 cal/g0.85–1.0 g/kg body weightCritical for growth & muscle
+Protein4 cal/g0.85–1.0 g/kg body weightImportant for growth and muscle

-Carbohydrates4 cal/g130g minimum/dayBrain & performance fuel
+Carbohydrates4 cal/g130g minimum/dayBrain and performance fuel

 Fiber25–31g per dayGirls 25g; Boys 31g